-According to the bar chart shown in Fig. \ref{fig:Models_MSE}, it seems that MLP’s prediction accuracy is better than the other models but based on the bar charts of Fig. \ref{fig:Models_MAE} and Fig. \ref{fig:Models_MAPE1}, MLP cannot predict nonzero travel count as well as the recurrent ones.
-In other words, it seems that considering all the bar charts, the three proposed models outperform the existing models.
-As mentioned earlier, the stacked recurrent model can extract the non-linear relations among the previous 3 hours’ feature vectors (weather conditions, time and travels count) and the next hour coefficient vector but the NMF-VAR only finds the coefficient of a linear model which is based on the past 3 hours travel count.
-The three proposed stacked recurrent models have similar predictability but according to Fig. \ref{fig:Models_MAPE1}, it seems that NMF-Stacked LSTM's higher complexity extracts more useful features in the feature extraction part of the linear regression phase and it causes more accurate prediction for non-zero values.
-The predicted coefficient vectors were converted to travel vectors by multiplying the basis matrix.
-As shown in Fig. \ref{fig:LSTM_Prediction}, four out of 10000 travel clusters are randomly selected to compare the NMF-Stacked LSTM model travel prediction result with the true values.
+As depicted in the bar chart in Fig. \ref{fig:Models_MSE}, it appears that the prediction accuracy of the MLP model surpasses that of the other models.
+However, based on the bar charts in Fig. \ref{fig:Models_MAE} and Fig. \ref{fig:Models_MAPE1}, the MLP model does not predict nonzero travel counts as effectively as the recurrent models.
+In essence, taking all the bar charts into account, the three proposed models demonstrate superior performance compared to the existing models.
+As previously discussed, the stacked recurrent model is capable of extracting non-linear relationships among the feature vectors from the past three hours (weather-conditions, time, and travel count) and the coefficient vector for the subsequent hour.
+In contrast, the NMF-VAR model only determines the coefficients for a linear model based on the travel count from the previous three hours.
+The three proposed stacked recurrent models exhibit similar predictability; however, according to Fig. \ref{fig:Models_MAPE1}, it appears that the higher complexity of the NMF-Stacked LSTM model enables it to extract more valuable features during the feature extraction phase of linear regression, resulting in a more accurate prediction for non-zero values.
+The predicted coefficient vectors were transformed into travel vectors by multiplying them with the basis matrix.
+In Fig. \ref{fig:LSTM_Prediction}, four out of 10,000 travel clusters are randomly selected to compare the travel prediction results of the NMF-Stacked LSTM model with the actual values.

-We repeat the comparisons for NMF-VAR, NMF-Stacked RNN, NMF-Stacked GRU, and NMF-Stacked LSTM with 30 minutes time intervals travel data.
-Decreasing the confidence interval’s size hinders the prediction accuracy but the results are more useful.
-We train the models based on the past 180 minutes features to predict the next 30 minutes travel count.
+We conducted the same comparisons for NMF-VAR, NMF-Stacked RNN, NMF-Stacked GRU, and NMF-Stacked LSTM using travel data with 30-minute time-intervals.
+Reducing the size of the confidence interval adversely affects prediction accuracy; however, the results obtained are more practical.
+The models were trained based on features from the previous 180 minutes to predict the travel count for the upcoming 30 minutes.